2.4.I. Application of the Criteria

 2. Teaching

-A UTL candidate should show promise — or have a record demonstrating — that he or she is capable of sustaining a first-rate teaching program during his or her career at Stanford.
+A UTL candidate should show promise — or have a record demonstrating — that they are capable of sustaining a first-rate teaching program during their career at Stanford.

 Teaching is broadly defined to include: the classroom, laboratory, or clinical setting; advising; mentoring; program building; and curricular innovation.
 Teaching may include undergraduates, graduate students, medical students, residents, postdoctoral fellows and in postgraduate and continuing medical education.
 It is recognized that many UTL faculty in clinical departments teach in small group sessions or with individual trainees.